 There's so much about the park that's still to be discovered - and we want to work with community groups, schools and local people to learn more about the park's wildlife and history.
-Our volunteering and learning activities are great ways to find out more about the heritage and nature in the park, develop new skills, and help to make the park a better place for people and wildlife.
+Volunteering and outdoor learning are great ways to find out more about the heritage and nature in the park, develop new skills, and help to make the park a better place for people and wildlife.

 Volunteering is a great way to learn more about the park's heritage and nature, while also helping to protect and improve the park now, and for future generations.
 TCV Scotland currently run three programmes to provide a range of exciting volunteering opportunities for you to join in and feel good.